 Leopard Rock Hotel also has a large swimming pool, tennis courts, squash courts and a children’s play area.

-If you want to enjoy the Eastern Highlands in style then Leopard Rock has to be your number one choice.
+If you want to enjoy the Eastern Highlands in style then The Conservatory has to be your number one choice.
 Enjoy a more leisurely pace and the outdoors and still be cosseted in luxury with everything you need to make your stay memorable.

 My stay was sponsored by Leopard Rock Hotel, but as ever, all opinions expressed here unbiased and an honest reflection of my stay.